 The second team that I worked for as a backup is also tasked with ensuring smooth operations for a large global manufacturing market customer.
 The project kicked off more than a year ago and went from checking if the systems are live and doing some basic wizardry in SAP to get stuck orders working, to basically full-blown order management, user account management and extensive infrastructure monitoring and support.

 Both teams had 4 members to offer around the clock support as efficiently as possible.
 In both cases due to the ever-growing number of tasks adding another team member was necessary to provide extra coverage for business hours.

-Find out more about our Application Management projects in the case studies section.
+Find out more about our Application Management projects in the Client Stories section.